Nanoissuperior/NanoDocs-Discord-BOT/README.md

 Pull requests are welcome.

 ## Other
-For more info or to discuss major changes please contact `nanoissuperior or dotcom` on [Discord](https://discordapp.com/invite/JphbBas).
+For more info or to discuss major changes please contact `nanoissuperior` on [Discord](https://chat.nano.org).

 My Other Nano Projects: